 Required actions Minor non-conformities Where your company does not comply with the Chain of Custody Standard, but the integrity of the chain of custody is not jeopardised.
-Send the certification body an effective action plan and proof of effective implementation (i.e. corrective actions evidence) within 60 days of the closing meeting.
-Your company will not be certified until the nonconformity has been effectively addressed.
+Send the certification body an effective action plan with proof of its effective implementation (i.e. corrective actions evidence) within 60 days from the closing meeting.
+Your company will not be certified until the non-conformity has been effectively addressed.
 Major non-conformities Where your company does not comply with the Chain of Custody Standard, and the integrity of the chain of custody is jeopardised.
-Send the certification body an effective action plan with root cause analysis, corrective actions and timeframes to address them, in order to close the nonconformity within 90 days of the initial audit.
+Send the certification body an effective action plan with root cause analysis, corrective actions and timeframes to address them, in order to close-out the non-conformity within 90 days of the initial audit.
 If this cannot be done, your company will need to have another initial audit.